Washington-University/HCPpipelines/README.md

 * Other documentation in the project [Wiki][wiki]

 Discussion of HCP Pipeline usage and improvements can be posted to the hcp-users discussion list.
-Sign up for the hcp-users [GoogleGroup] [GoogleGroup] and click Sign In.
+Sign up for the hcp-users [GoogleGroup] and click Sign In.
 For instructions on joining without a Google account: [hcp-users-join-wiki]